kangaroo-server/kangaroo-server/index.md

 {:.note}
 > Note: OAuth2 requires HTTP TLS encryption, so the standalone server will
 > generate and sign its own certificate.
 Your browser will notify you of the
-> untrusted nature of this certificate every time the procel ss is restarted.
+> untrusted nature of this certificate every time the process is restarted.

-### Tell me more?
+### Deployments

 What would you like to know?